-Here I am talking about chips, as in deep-fried potato chips, aka fries outside of the UK and Ireland.
+Here we are talking about chips, as in deep-fried potato chips, aka fries outside of the UK and Ireland.
 I am not talking about potato crisps again outside the UK known as potato chips.
 Confusing I know.

 Chips are a British institution with Brits working their way through half a billion meals containing homemade chips each year.